FU-CIS3360-FALL2017/browser-size/README.md

-# browser-size
+# Browser Size
-Web page to get size of browser it is displayed in
+Web page to show size of browser it is displayed in.
+Resize web page and refresh page.